andresilvapimentel/SARAlerts/README.md

 # License

 SARAlerts is available under MIT License.
 See license document for more details.
+URL and DOI: https://github.com/andresilvapimentel/SARAlerts (https://doi.org/10.5281/zenodo.7416484)